 Helen established Access Info in Madrid in 2006, with the goal of promoting the right of access to information across Europe and globally.
 She leads Access Info’s team of transparency specialists, manages EU and international projects, and represents the organisation at events and in the media.

-Helen is a member of the Steering Committee of the Open Government Partnership, and is Chair of the UNCAC Coalition, a global network of civil society organisations working to combat corruption.
+Helen is an Open Government Partnership Envoy, having served two terms on the OGP Steering Committee (2016-2022), and is Chair of the UNCAC Coalition, a global network of civil society organisations working to combat corruption.

 Helen has provided expertise to a wide range of non-governmental and inter-governmental organisations, including UNESCO, the Council of Europe, the OSCE, and the World Bank.
 She is a founder of the global Freedom of Information Advocates Network and served two terms as its chair (2004-2010).